RhiMoore1/phase-1-project-fruit-nutrition-app/README.md

 # phase-1-project-fruit-nutrition-app
-An app that allows users to pick different fruit and view the nutritional information of the fruit.

 The Fruit Nutrition App allows users to pick different fruit and view nutritional information of the fruit.
 A user is also able to customize the app by adding new fruit and nutritional profiles to the fruit app database.